Jeevapranesh123/Magic-Carpet-APIs/README.md

 5. Remove books from cart
 6. Checkout cart

-Note: All APIs are protected by JWT Authentication and Authorization, hence to make API calls acquire a JWT token from the Login API and use it in the Authorization Header of the API call
+Note: All APIs are protected by JWT Authentication and Authorization, hence to make API calls acquire a JWT token from the Login API and use it in the Authorization Header as Bearer Tokens.